-At Scott Creek Conservation Park enjoy a walk in nature, discover hilltop views and look out for the wildlife.
+At Scott Creek Conservation Park, you can enjoy a healthy walk in nature, discover hilltop views and look out for the wildlife.

 The Park’s extensive walking trails once provided access to many small landholdings.
 The ridge tracks give superb views of steep heavily wooded slopes and gullies and the landscape beyond.
 The many seasonal creeks give rise to an enormous variety of native fauna and flora species.